 Location is everything

-It is a great walk along the Yarra River the Melbourne Convention and Exhibition Centre, South Wharf DFO, Southbank, Crown Casino and all the restaurants along this strip.
+It is approximately an 8 minute walk along the Yarra River to the Melbourne Convention and Exhibition Centre, South Wharf DFO, Southbank, Crown Casino and all the restaurants along this strip.

 Catch a free tram and explore the city, or make your way to the office within minutes.